 Research interests are in experimental and computational mechanics and multi-scale modeling with applications to geomechanics, impact mechanics, fracture mechanics, and anomalous transport processes.
 Additionally, he has interest in fundamental theoretical advancement of the peridynamic theory of solid mechanics.
 His teaching interests are in all areas of theoretical and computational mechanics.
 Dr. Foster received his BS and MS in Mechanical Engineering from Texas Tech University and his PhD in Aerospace Engineering from Purdue University.
 He is also a registered Professional Engineer in the State of Texas.
+He is also the recipient of the SPE Regional Data Science and Engineering Award.

-- Reservoir Geomechanics I & II (p 51, 60)
+- Courses taught: Reservoir Geomechanics I (p 39) - Reservoir Geomechanics II (p 39)